 Now, “How do I claim the credit”

 – First, thing you want to do is open a retirement account (my preference is a ROTH IRA).
-You can open this with any brokerage firm, but I’m partial to TD Ameritrade, because they will give you up to $600 in free cash when you open an account with them.
+You can open this with any brokerage firm, but I’m partial to Lending Club, because they give me the best interest rate (last year I earned 14%).

 – And lastly, you want to file a FORM 8880 with the IRS.
 If you’re using a tax service like TurboTax (it’s free this year if you’re just filing your personal tax return!), then it’s even easier to file this form.

 Remember: This is a credit, not a deduction.